Have you been hearing a lot about music licensing without really knowing what it means or how to do it?

 It’s not complicated.
 It’s not hard.

-I can guarantee if you put the work in for the next 7 days, you’ll start seeing results within the next 30!
+I can guarantee if you put the work in for the next 7 days, say 1 hour a day, you’ll start seeing results within the next 30!

 You’ll get all the information you need with no boring stuff and legal talk to scramble your mind.